How writers can craft a content distribution strategy for the Web

 • For a blog, beginners could use Blogger, Medium or Substack.

-• For a website, beginners might find Wix or Squarespace..
+• For a website, beginners might find Wix or Squarespace.

 Once you have some published works, consider putting together a portfolio.
 If you have a website, you can add your portfolio as a landing page.
 If not, you can use sites such as Contently, Muck Rack, Clippings.me, and Journo Portfolio to create one.
 A solid portfolio showcases your skills and areas of expertise.
 It’s a good idea to include a selection of your best works.
 I recommend limiting it to 50 pieces or less.
 Organizing it by content or format can help you avoid overwhelming your viewer.
 Here are some great writer portfolio examples to spark your creativity.

-Next, you should promote your work on social media or via email.
+An important part of any distribution strategy involves promoting your work on social media or via email.
 You can use free tools such as Mailchimp to build an email list and share your work with interested readers.

 Once you get going

 Reach out to other content creators and start networking.
 Other writers will have solid advice on what tools to use and where to go next.
 LinkedIn can be a good source for finding other writers and asking for advice.
-There are also several groups that promote writing jobs and offer tips.
+There are also several groups that promote writing jobs and offer tips for content distribution.
 LinkedIn is also a great source to find work, using their Jobs feature.
 You can also use job boards, such as Writerswork (for more outlets, check out this list of the best writing job boards).
 If you’re pitching to a publication, content syndication platforms can help you get your foot in the door.
 If you’re doing the pitch yourself, thoroughly research the publication ahead of time to make sure you're crafting the most compelling pitch possible.

 After you've gained some traction, you can build an email list.
 Consider sending out a regular, monthly newsletter with fresh content to pique people's interest.